St0wy/BigBrainRush/README.md

 # Big Brain Rush

+Semester project for the second year of Technician.
+A car game with a map editor.

 ## Get started

 Install the Unity Hub and install the required version of unity for the project.